 The use of high-quality images comes at a price because it increases the size of the web page.
 Thus it makes the web pages slow, this frustrates the reader.
 As a result the reader went off from your site.

 - Un-optimized images slow down your website and the readers don’t like slow loading web pages.

-- Also, the large in size web pages (which use larger bandwidth) are not good for mobile internet and mobile users.
+- Also, un-optimized images increase the size of web pages and the large in size web pages (which use larger bandwidth) are not good for mobile internet and mobile users.
 And nowadays you do not want to ignore a large number of mobile device user-base.

 - Image optimization also helps to remove Optimize Images warning in Google Pagespeed Insights, thus it also improves your site’s SEO and search rankings as well.